Buhari urges compassion, peace on Islamic New Year - New Telegraph

 It should be noted that some state governors declared Monday as a public holiday just as some Islamic groups have begun to pressurize the Federal Government to also follow suit in subsequent years.

-And in a related development, the Speaker of the House of Representatives, Rep. Femi Gbajabiamila, has congratulated the Nigerian Muslims for marking the New Islamic Year 1443 AH.
+And in a related development, the Speaker of the House of Representatives, Rep. Femi Gbajabiamila, has congratulated Muslims in Nigerian for marking the New Islamic Year 1443 AH.

 Gbajabiamila, in a statement by his Special Adviser on Media and Publicity, Lanre Lasisi, said the New Islamic Year is significant in the life of every Muslim.